As featured in:

 Article 10 Liability

-10.1 Americans Overseas is not liable for any acts, breach of contract or any failure to act by a Service Provider, irrespective of the recommendation made by Americans Overseas.
+10.1 Americans Overseas is not liable for any (incorrect or incomplete) advice by, acts of, breach of contract of or any failure to act by a Service Provider, irrespective of the recommendation made by Americans Overseas.
 Any claim of a Visitor against a Service Provider following a recommendation shall be directed to the relevant Service Provider.

 10.2 Unless in the event of gross negligence or wilful misconduct, Americans Overseas shall not be liable for any indirect damages, including loss of profits, revenue, data, business or use, incurred by the Client or any third party, whether in an action in contract or tort, or based on a warranty, including but not limited to damages or losses arising out of, connected with, or resulting from the sale, delivery, installation, support, maintenance or operation of the software, even if Americans Overseas has been advised of the possibility of such damages.